Belo Horizonte’s Food Security Policy

 - Belo Horizonte is a pioneer in the right to food – guaranteed by law in 1993.

-- A strong emphasis is placed on healthy nutrition and the inclusion of family farmers into a localised and sustainable food system.
+- A strong emphasis is placed on healthy nutrition and the inclusion of urban and family farmers into a localised and sustainable food system.

 - Belo Horizonte applied a multi-stakeholder, participatory and multi-level approach in the formulation of the food security policy.